The Mental Health Act 2014 (Vic) (‘MHA 2014’) establishes a three-stage process for making compulsory orders:

 A person cannot be subject to compulsory treatment beyond the initial 28-day TTO unless the MHT makes a further order, a TO under section 52(1) of the MHA 2014.

-Similarly, a person cannot be subject to compulsory detention/treatment after their TO expires, unless the MHT conducts a The time and place at which a court or tribunal hears the parties argue their case and makes a decision. and makes a further TO.
+Similarly, a person cannot be subject to compulsory detention/treatment after their TO expires, unless the MHT conducts a hearing and makes a further TO.
 This safeguard provides accountability for compulsory treatment.

 If the MHT considers that all four treatment criteria under section 5 are met, the MHT must make a TO.
 If not satisfied that all the treatment criteria apply, they must revoke the order the person is subject to (TTO or TO).